Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 Also note that you may read the default values for those properties by just reading the respective array keys.

+You may still initialize the object by interacting with its public API, but since it only contains default property values (the constructor was not called), it is not safe to do so.

 ## Proxy implementation

 The